 - Fearing the future in terms of career, college, jobs

-- Peer pressure for drugs, alcohol, and other contrabands
+- Peer pressure for drugs, alcohol, and other contraband

 - Romantic relationships or friendships

-How to tell if your child is struggling from stress?
+How to tell if your child is struggling with stress?

 These signs and symptoms are relatively consistent in children of every age group, but some symptoms and indicators may be less obvious than others.